-The words to most of the tracks on Sahara Blue are translations of the work of Arthur Rimbaud – a traditional Ethiopian refrain and ‘Victim of Stars’ are the only exceptions.
+The words to most of the tracks on Sahara Blue are translations of the work of Arthur Rimbaud – the only exceptions being a traditional Ethiopian refrain and ‘Victim of Stars’.
 Rather than quoting Rimbaud’s words directly, Sylvian takes the poet himself as subject matter.
 Precociously talented, Rimbaud wrote all his poetry between his teenage years and the age of twenty-one, when he left verse behind him.
 The few words of the chorus are laden with references to Rimbaud’s work and creative impetus:

 ‘I raised the boat in a sea of sound

 Le Bateau Ivre (The Drunken Boat) is one of Rimbaud’s finest poems.
 Written in 1871 when he was just sixteen years old, the words are spoken by a boat which has been released from the mastery of man to roam the oceans wherever this may lead.
 The boat’s abandon to the elements mirrors a poet’s surrender to the creative muse: